Kyiv Warns Of 'Difficult' Winter As Russia Hits Ukraine Cities

 Energy fears

-The attacks came after more than a year and a half of war, with winter -- which can be severe in parts of Ukraine -- weeks away.
+The attacks came after more than a year and a half of war, with winter,

 Ukraine's energy operator Ukrenergo said 398 settlements were out of electricity as the attacks damaged energy sites across the country.